 Redevelopment of the Former Émile Loubet Tower in Saint-Étienne

-• Construction view of the Former Émile Loubet Tower redevelopment in Saint-Étienne, showing the gridded concrete façade, rooftop extension and site crane.
+• Construction site of the Redevelopment of the Former Émile Loubet Tower in Saint-Étienne, showing stripped concrete base, tower façade and crane in operation.

 • Open floor of the former Émile Loubet tower in Saint-Étienne, showing exposed steel roof grid, unfinished slab with voids and city landscape beyond.